 There are no actual targets in the Bill, just measures, leaving it up to successive governments to set their own.
 This is wise—similar legislation in the UK has floundered in large part due to making this mistake.
 While we wait for the (hopefully equally courageous) targets to be set by this Government, the proposed measures in the Bill highlight some of the pitfalls along the way.

 Targets set using the first two primary measures—the internationally agreed-upon before and after-housing cost income measures—can, theoretically at least, be easily hit by the Government using the levers of the tax and benefit system.
 If targets based on these kind of income measures are to make a serious dent in our poverty figures, however, it would involve a radical increase in redistribution.
 Enacting these policies usually comes at significant political cost, and will certainly come with a fiscal cost.
 Ardern certainly has a ridiculous amount of political capital to invest on this (and I’m glad she’s chosen this cause), but Treasury doesn’t necessarily have deep enough fiscal pockets to sustainably influence these measures.
-Solely acting on these measures would help many families finding it hard to get by, but not necessarily do much to sustainably improve the future prospects of those most at risk.
+Solely focusing on these measures would help many families finding it hard to get by, but not necessarily those most at risk.

 This is why it’s heartening to see the second two primary measures which are, in my opinion, the ones to watch for families with complex, long-term and overlapping problems.
-Material hardship measures will track outcomes like whether kids get a meal with meat every few days or have raincoats and appropriate footwear—things which they won’t necessarily have even with a higher household income.
+Material hardship measures track outcomes like if kids get a meal with meat every few days or raincoats and appropriate footwear—things which are not necessarily provided even with more money coming in.
 The other persistent poverty measure tracks how many households are in a long-term low-income situation—which can sometimes endure across generations.
 Targets set using these measures will be more difficult to hit as Government alone can’t shift them like the other two, they will need to rely on other non-government organisations that can build relationships with these families, to discern their needs and how best to assist them.

 This Government realises that there are limits to what they can achieve